rszrama/negotiation-middleware/README.md

 ## Middleware Signature

-Negotiation Middleware uses the middleware signature required by [Slim 3.x](http://www.slimframework.com/docs/concepts/middleware.html), that of a callable that accepts three arguments: a PSR-7 request object, a PSR-7 response object, and a callable that represents the next middleware in the stack.
+NegotiationMiddleware uses the middleware signature required by [Slim 3.x](http://www.slimframework.com/docs/concepts/middleware.html), that of a callable that accepts three arguments: a PSR-7 request object, a PSR-7 response object, and a callable that represents the next middleware in the stack.